Omega-3s Might Ease Sore Muscles After Workouts

 Blood markers tell a similarly mixed story.
 In some studies, omega-3s appear to blunt rises in CK or LDH, suggesting less membrane damage or faster repair.

 That could help explain why some high-dose fish oil trials in resistance-trained people show little or no added benefit.
-For now, you should not count on omega-3s alone to protect your strength after a brutal workout.
+For now, you should not count on omega-3s alone to save your strength after a brutal workout.

 How Could Omega-3s Help Your Muscles Recover?

 Omega-3s are not just generic “healthy fats.”
-EPA and DHA are actively built into cell membranes throughout your body, including muscle fibers and nerve cells.
+EPA and DHA are built into cell membranes throughout your body, including muscle fibers and nerve cells.

 Inside those membranes, they compete with omega-6 fats like arachidonic acid for the same enzymes.
 Arachidonic acid is the raw material for many classic pro-inflammatory messengers such as prostaglandin E2 and leukotriene B4.